ahmettoguz/Dockerized_Certbot_LetsEncyrpt_SSL/README.md

 ## Features

-* 3 Month free letsencrypt ssl can be obtainable.
+* 3 Month free letsencrypt ssl can is obtainable.
 * Certificate is generated in letsencrypt folder.

 <br/>